Hanoi at a glance

-Banh mi gradually asserts its position in culinary culture, as the BBC’s David Farley once praised Banh mi of Vietnam as the best in the world.
+Banh Mi gradually asserts its position in Vietnamese culinary culture, as the BBC’s David Farley once praised Banh Mi of Vietnam as the best sandwich in the world.
 You will find Banh mi everywhere in Hanoi.
-Making Banh mi is very simple, and it tastes incredibly delicious.
-With just a few ingredients such as herbs, raw vegetables, accompanied by pate, pork, sprinkling a bit of chilli sauce, there is already a Banh mi for you to enjoy.
+Making Banh Mi is very simple, but it tastes incredibly delicious.
+With a few ingredients such as herbs, vegetables, accompanied by pate, pork, egg, which are sprinkling a bit of sauce, there is already a Banh Mi for you to enjoy.

 - 38 Dinh Liet Street, Hoan Kiem District

 - 34 Lo Su Street, Hoan Kiem District

 - 19 Ly Quoc Su Street, Hoan Kiem District

 5. La Vong Grilled Fish